frzyc/genshin-optimizer/README.md

 Run `nx serve frontend` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

+There is an ongoing NX bug that breaks web workers on the dev server.
+To test optimization workflows on the dev server, you can adopt [this local fix](https://github.com/nrwl/nx/issues/13628#issuecomment-1407416656)

 ## Deployment

 Run `yarn run deploy` to build the project, and deploy based on what is specified in `apps/frontend/project.json` within the `deploy` object.